drbean/edit/jeffreykuo/Send_thermal_pad.md

 **Density of Thermal Pads**

-The density property of thermal pads are shown in Figure 14.
-It can be seen that the addition of *h*-BN particle increased the density of silicone rubber.
-The density increased from 1.054 g cm^-3^ at neat silicone rubber to 1.418 g cm^-3^ with the addition of 100 phr *h*-BN particle.
-This phenomenon naturally occurs due to differences in density between the silicone rubber and *h*-BN filler.
-High filler loading will increase the density of composites.
-Addition of silicone resin slightly decreased the density of composite to 1.405, 1.407 and 1.411 g cm^-3^ for the addition of MQ, Vi-MQT3 and Al-MQT3 resin, respectively.
+The density of the thermal pads is shown in Figure 14.
+It can be seen that the addition of *h*-BN particles increased the density of the resulting composites, from 1.054 g cm^-3^ for neat silicone rubber to 1.418 g cm^-3^ for the 100-phr *h*-BN composite.
+This phenomenon simply occurs due to the differences in density of the silicone rubber and *h*-BN filler.
+High filler loadings will increase the density of the composite.
+Addition of silicone resin slightly decreased the composite densities to 1.405, 1.407 and 1.411 g cm^-3^ for the three MQ, Vi-MQT3 and Al-MQT3 resins, respectively.

 ![G:\\Thesis\\Documents\\Thesis Manuscript\\Picture\\Density
 comparison.jpg](media\image23.jpeg){width="4.7243055555555555in"